iow-esm/main/Readme.md

 This will build the model on `hlrng` in release mode.
 Note that we will stick to this specific target throughout this Readme.
 Nevertheless, if you want to work with another target for your first tests, just replace `hlrng` with another valid keyword.
-Note that the first argument is non-optional, whereas there are two others which can be omitted, see [Build single components in a different modes and configurations](#build-single-components-in-a-different-modes-and-configurations).
+Note further that the first argument is non-optional, whereas there are two others which can be omitted, see [Build single components in a different modes and configurations](#build-single-components-in-a-different-modes-and-configurations).